 Hawaii is home to six activevolcanoes, but you’ll only find them on the islands of Maui and Hawaii (the Big Island).
 But don’t count on seeing any lava on Maui.
-It’s massive volcano, Haleakala, is a National Park.
-It also hasn’t erupted since the 1600’s.
+It’s a massive volcano, Haleakala, which is a National Park.
+It also hasn’t erupted since the 1600s.

 The Big Island is home to five still-active volcanoes, but two of them -- Hualalai and Loihi -- aren’t likely to show you any molten rock.
 Hualalai last erupted in 1801, and Loihi is completely underwater.
 That leaves Mauna Kea, Mauna Loa and Kilauea for lava watching.